Projection methods for Neural Field equations: Projection methods

 The asymptotic convergence rate of the scheme is the one of $\{\alpha_n\}$. \end{description}

+In passing, we note that an analysis of abstract discrete projection schemes seems possible: starting from \cref{eq:projCauchy} one can introduce a quadrature scheme $Q_q$ with $q \in \NSet$ nodes, use it to define a new nonlinear problem $u_{n,q}' = P_n N_q(\blank,u_{n,q})$ on $J$ with initial condition $u(t_0) = P_n u_0$, and investigate whether the error bound $\| u - u_{n,q}\|$ splits in a component proportional to the projection error, $\|u - P_n u \|$, and one proportional to the $q$-dependent quadrature error.
+A useful framework for these results is the theory of collectively compact operator approximations \cite{Anselone.1971,Atkinson:1973fe}, albeit this avenue of research is not pursued in the present paper.

-We conclude this section by presenting bounds on the first and second derivative of $u_n$, which are useful in upcoming calculations. \begin{lemma} Let $\XSet \in \{C(\Omega),L^2(\Omega)\}$, and assume \crefrange{hyp:domain}{hyp:externalInput}.
+We conclude this section by presenting bounds on the first and second derivative of $u_n$, which are useful in upcoming calculations. \begin{lemma} Let $\XSet \in \{C(\Omega),L^2(\Omega)\}$, and assume \crefrange{hyp:domain}{hyp:externalInput} hold for $J =[t_0,t_0+T]$ or $J=[t_0-T,t_0+T]$.
 For all solutions $u_n$ to \cref{eq:projCauchy} it holds

 where $\kappa_\Omega$ is defined in \cref{eq:kappaOmega}.
 If, in addition, $\xi \in C^1(J,\XSet)$, then $u_n \in C^2(J,\XSet)$ and

 with $\beta_n$ given by \cref{eq:betaDef}.
 Further, if $P_n v \to v$ for all $v \in \XSet$, there exist positive constants $\kappa_1, \kappa_2$, independent of $n$, such that